ITU-BDSA23-GROUP17/Chirp/docs/report.md

 <!-- REWORDED FOR BREVITY> -->

-On one hand, using LLMs, particularly ChatGPT for was at times helpful for gaining a basic understanding of frameworks like Entity Framework core, Docker, and Onion architecture through questioning.
+On one hand, using LLMs, particularly ChatGPT was at times helpful for gaining a basic understanding of frameworks like Entity Framework core, Docker, and Onion architecture through questioning.
 On the other hand, relying on LLMs for this kind of information and understanding quickly proved disadvantageous in other ways, since the accuracy of the responses is always uncertain and should be approached with a level of skepticism, often necessitating validation from more reliable sources.

 The use of LLMs in generating or helping with the writing of code has also been only partially helpful.
 Sometimes the work with debugging code which relied on a lot of help from LLMs ended up being more work than just researching and properly understanding the problem ourselves.
-ChatGPT was mostly for explaining errors or explaining the code, and did prove helpful in the debugging process in this regard.
+ChatGPT was mostly used for explaining errors or explaining the code, and did prove helpful in the debugging process in this regard.
 GitHub co-pilot was used in a limited extent when writing simple repeating and predictable code, e.g. when we write insert methods in to our database in `DbInitializer.cs`.

 Ultimately, LLMs are very capable and have been useful but their utility is also limited.
-Overall they are just another addition for a developers toolbox
+Overall they are just another addition to a developers toolbox.